Wildflowers cover Mosier Plateau in spring (photographer: Joe Urmos)

 Follow the trail past the pioneer cemetery as you follow Mosier Creek on your right (to the west).
 Soon you'll come to a viewpoint overlooking Mosier Creek Falls and the canyon walls of Mosier Creek.
 Continue on the trail making your way to a series of switchbacks and four sets of stairs, arriving at the top of the plateau.
 Here you'll find yourself at the view point, soaking up the outstanding Gorge views and agriculture of the Mosier Valley.
 Continue down the trail to where it meets the gravel driveway and foundation of what used to be a garage.
 Just past the foundation on your left you will find a loop trail on the lower part of the plateau.
 Hike this lower loop and start heading back the way you came for your return trip back to your car.

-NEW!
-Spring 2016 - Watch a 9-min segment from Garden Time TV about the wildflowers on this trail and Friends' Land Trust.
+Spring 2016 - Watch a nine-minute segment from Garden Time TV about the wildflowers on this trail and Friends' Land Trust.

 Read an article from the local newspaper about the making of this trail.